Best Artificial Intelligence Books to Read in 2025

 Daemon is the first of a two-part novel (the second volume is Freedom) that chronicles the rise to power of “the Daemon,” an AI set in motion by the death of its creator, a brilliant computer programmer.
 The Daemon starts by killing two of the collaborators in its creation, then goes on to take over the world.

 The bulk of the story, however, plays out in its subversion of key players in society, coaxing or forcing them to do its bidding.
-Its eventually willing victims include a detective, a hacker, a government cryptographer, a gamer, a news reporter, a drug dealer, and other persons of note.
+Its eventual willing victims include a detective, a hacker, a government cryptographer, a gamer, a news reporter, and a drug dealer, among others.

 Want To Meet Our Expert Team?